-Once you’ve been in the Agile mindset for a while, you begin seeing the world through a different lens.
+Once you’ve been in the iterative mindset for a while, you begin seeing the world through a different lens.
 As I apply the “wisdom of crowds” to the projects my teams undertake, I find their estimates more expressive of their work.
 Approaches to complex issues are indeed clearer than the smartest person in the room.
 I’ve recently been considering the impact of this thinking as it may apply to the economy.

 I’m not an economist, but I do enjoy reading the various approaches to the same problem — how to keep the world from going broke.
 I learned how fragile our understanding economics is from reading Alan Greenspan’s book Age of Turbulence: Adventures in a New World.
 Among other insights, he mentions the science of economics is so new no one really has a handle on how to manage it.

 In a very basic sense there are two major approaches.
 On one side there is John Maynard Keynes.
 He advocated government monetary and fiscal programs intended to stimulate business activity and increase employment.
 On the other hand you have Classical economics (also known as liberal economics).
 This asserts that markets function best with minimal government interference.
 Milton Friedman, was a strong proponent of this “free market” capitalism.
 In the United States, Republicans are generally supporters of liberal economics, while Democrats tend to believe government should be involved in setting the rules generally guiding economic activity.